Ahmadjon Odilov: Biography

 Odilov was born on 1 May 1925 in Gurumsaray, Pap District, Fergana, Uzbek SSR, Soviet Union (now Uzbekistan).
 From childhood he worked in agriculture.
-In the 1960-1970s, he was chairman of the collective farm named after Lenin in Pap District, Fergana.
+In the 1960s-1970s, he was chairman of the collective farm named after Lenin in Pap District, Fergana.

 Odilov died at his home on 27 September 2017 in Pap District, Namangan, Uzbekistan.

+Controversy

+Odilov was accused of running agricultural enterprises like a robber baron and torturing people who opposed him.
+He was imprisoned for corruption charges in both the Soviet Union and independent Uzbekistan.